OISTE/repository/tmp/testcp.md

 valid Photo-ID issued by a competent government.
 Further identity proofs can be required if necessary.

-*In particular for EV SSL certificates, the Issuing CA must endure compliance with the EV Guidelines.*
+*In particular for EV TLS certificates, the Issuing CA must endure compliance with the EV Guidelines.*

 ### Non-verified subscriber information

-**OGTM** doesn’t allow to include non-verified identity-related information in any certificate issued by a certification authority operating in the trust model.
+**OWGTM** doesn’t allow to include non-verified identity-related information in any certificate issued by a certification authority operating in the trust model.

 ### Validation of authority

-The validation of authority for SSL certificates will follow the following rules. **The Issuing CA must detail in its CPS which of the methods are used and how are implemented.**
+The validation of authority for TLS certificates will follow the following rules. **The Issuing CA must detail in its CPS which of the methods are used and how are implemented.**